 - Smaller retailers had an average bounce rate of 34%, compared to the average bounce rate for large retailers at 9.4%

-Time-on-site is how long a user spends on your website.
+Time-on-site is how long a user spends on your coffee shop website.
 Bounce rate is the number of people who visit your site and then leave without continuing on to further pages.
 In digital marketing, the higher the time-on-site, the better, so the usual thinking goes.
 That means users are finding your website more engaging and spending more time interacting with it.

 But the bounce rate statistic in this example shows what’s really going on.
 For potential customers using an ecommerce website, these aren't welcome interactions.
 They’re wrestling with unwieldy, disorganized digital catalogs and failing to find what they want.
 So they leave.
 One report we found states that 52% of buyers claim that over half of their purchases are influenced by convenience, while a whopping 97% say they’ve abandoned a transaction because it was just too inconvenient.

-Larger retailers with more polished web design and digital marketing operations optimize their product discovery.
+Larger retailers with more polished website design and digital marketing operations optimize their product discovery.
 Users on those pages spend less time on the website because they find what they want and transact quickly.